No products in the cart.

 Here comes Tom Turkey, and he’s in the mood for some tryptophan-inducing turkey day coloring!

 These mini Thanksgiving doodle pages offer a cornucopia of holiday-themed drawing opportunities, calming coloring entertainment and creative writing prompts.
-For a table full of autumn goodness, tuck them into our free printable acorn gratitude boxes or leave a
+For a table full of autumn goodness, tuck them into our free printable acorn gratitude boxes, stuff them in a paper bag acorn, or leave a

 Inspired by some of our favorite November things, there are 9 illustrated mini pages to be colored-in or finished, 6 different mini writing prompt pages, 3 mini book cover options, and a sheet of blank mini pages.
 Put together a mini doodle book you can place as part of a Thanksgiving tablescape for kiddos, or just print, cut apart and throw into a bag with some crayons for instant entertainment at Thanksgiving dinner or holiday parties!